surifirstpin/biplus_documentation/Docs_1/Dashboard.md

     -   **Test Lookup**  to test the lookup.

-    -   **Multiple Selections**  refers to selection of list of multiple data.
+    -   **Multiple Selections**  enables the selection of list, for multiple data.

+## Dependency Filters

+You can refer the existing lookup, based on which a new lookup is created to retrieve the data based of the referred lookup.
+In this way  you can extract the data depending on referred lookup field.

-    -   **Referred** The changes made on single lookup will be reflected on all the following reports based on the referred data.
+   -   **Referred** on selecting the referred checkbox the following lookup will extract the data based on the previously created lookup for which the referred checkbox is enabled.

-  > **For Instance**  if we want to **refer** to country A then all states falling under that country will be updated based on the selection made.

 **7.** **Report Listeners**

 The Listeners option allows to register callbacks to be notified when an event is detected on a specific label.